Skip to main content

 Optical Drive Reader

 An optical disc can work as a Zaparoo token on Linux-based systems.
-Connect a CD, DVD, or Blu-ray drive to the device running Core, point the reader at the drive device, and Core uses the disc ID reported by Linux.
+Connect a CD, DVD, or Blu-ray drive to the device running Core, and Core can match supported game discs to indexed disc images or use the disc ID for a mapping.

-This reader does not read games or media from the disc.
-It uses the disc as a physical trigger for a mapping or ZapScript command.
+Core does not run games or media directly from the physical disc.
+The disc acts as a trigger for an indexed file or ZapScript command.

 Platforms